Things to do in St. Augustine with kids

 They are palm trees that grow in the crevice of a live oak tree.
 The roots of the palm tree penetrate the bark of the oak tree.
 The oak tree then grows around the palm tree.

 Okay, so now that you know what a love tree is, you can see why it is one of the best things to do with kids in St. Augustine.
-The most popular of all the love trees in St. Augustine is the one located at 2640 Bridge Street.
-It is also the biggest love tree.
+The most popular and largest of all the love trees in St. Augustine is the one located at 2640 Bridge Street.

 The best things to do in St. Augustine with kids